mozilla/extension-workshop/src/content/documentation/themes/using-the-amo-theme-generator.md

 ## Getting Started

 ::: note
-You will need to be logged in to your Firefox Account to access the Theme Generator.
+You need to be logged in to your Mozilla account to access the Theme Generator.
 :::

 If you would like to publish your theme on [addons.mozilla.org](https://addons.mozilla.org?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=using-amo-generator) (AMO), begin by going to the [listed Theme Generator page](https://addons.mozilla.org/developers/addon/submit/wizard-listed?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=using-amo-generator).